MatureMasculine/guide/father_group_overview/father_group.md

 ## Facilitator notes

-### Home Group Framing

-* This can't be top down.
-At Enron there were great words on the wall: Integrity, Honesty, Service.
-Every company has words on the wall.
-This isn't trivial.
-* We do it here using three steps.
-  * Step 1: We agree on what the goal is.
-On what a great environment\/culture looks like.
-  * Step 2: We try different things to deliberately move towards our goal.
-  * Step 3: We measure how we're doing, and we try something else.

-Home groups are a place for us to decide on what the next experiment is, and to discuss how the previous experiments are going.

-### Misc Reminders

 * If the answer exists in the group, let them answer it first.
 Let participants reinforce and protect the culture.
 Don't jump in if you don't have to.
 * Introduce the "Process Timeout" and encourage anybody to use it to ask clarifying questions about the process.
 If this is an early group, set the expectation that there will be dozens of Process Timeouts since you won't be describing the process but jumping right in.
 * Remind everyone about the agency & safety values.
 They have a choice about wether or not participate.
 They need to speak up if they don't feel safe.
 Ceremonies are by definition non-coercive.
 They must be entered willingly.
 * Remind people they can pass in any go-around.
 If they pass, the facilitator will get to them at the end and give them one more opportunity to participate which they can take or leave.
 * Note that start time and end time of the ceremony.
 * Remind people to turn screens off and to protect the space from their "todos".
-* People might need their screens during the **build proposals** step.
-Remind them to stay focussed and close their screens the moment they feel they have all their proposals in.
 * Offer to let anyone facilitate the process at the beginning.
 Hopefully, one day, someone will take you up on it!
-* asking people who are in the red to check in about it and make a plan / get support

-### More notes

-* Non purpose of houses = process feedback about the game.
-The game designers will hold weekly sessions for feedback.
-* Be more transparent about why vulnerability is a good thing.
-* This is a learning support group / players get support learning how to play this game better
-* Framing for last 50m: what supports people in this group? what's needed here?
-* what's my incentive to support other people if i'm here for myself?
-  * check ins help people care about each other
-  * creating a container where truth and love can unfold
-  * learners are 'attached' to each other via vulnerability, they care about each other because they know each other deeper